Coherent pressure structures in turbulent channel flow

-SPOD, $\nu$- and $\nu_T$-resolvent modes for the spanwise-coherent structures are shown in figure \ref{fig:p_spod_resolvent_modes_spanwise-coherent_Retau550} for the $Re_{\tau} \approx 550$ channel flow, which follows the same pattern of figure \ref{fig:p_spod_resolvent_modes_spanwise-coherent_Retau180}.
-The pressure structures for the SPOD, $\nu$- and $\nu_T$-resolvent modes span the channel half-height, as observed for the $Re_{\tau} \approx 180$.
-Moreover, for the three modal decompositions, regions of low pressure are associated with clockwise vortices, whereas at regions of high pressure, the vortices rotate in the counter-clockwise direction.
-Near the wall, the pressure component for the $\nu_T$-modes displays a slight inclination towards the right direction, which is not observed in the SPOD modes.
+The pressure modes for the spanwise-coherent structures are shown in figure \ref{fig:p_spod_resolvent_modes_spanwise-coherent_Retau550}.
+First, second and third columns correspond to the SPOD ($\boldsymbol{\tilde{\Psi}}_{p}$) resolvent ($\boldsymbol{U}$) and eddy viscosity resolvent ($\boldsymbol{U}^{{\nu_T}}$) modes, respectively.
+The pressure structures span the channel half-height.
+Moreover, for the three modal decompositions, regions of low pressure are associated with clockwise vortices, whereas for the regions of high pressure, the vortices rotate in the counter-clockwise direction.
+Near the wall, the pressure component for the $\boldsymbol{U}^{{\nu_T}}$ modes displays a slight inclination towards the right direction, which is not observed for the $\boldsymbol{\tilde{\Psi}}_{p}$ and $\boldsymbol{U}$ modes.
 Similarly to near-wall and large-scale structures, both resolvent modes display a fairly close agreement with the SPOD mode taken from the DNS.

-Figure \ref{fig:f_spod_resolvent_modes_near-wall_large-scale_Retau550} exhibits the forcing modes for the $Re_{\tau} \approx 550$ case and near-wall and large-scale structures.
-The frames disposition is the same as that used for the $Re_{\tau} \approx 180$ case in figure \ref{fig:f_spod_resolvent_modes_near-wall_large-scale_Retau180}.
-The modes in figure \ref{fig:f_spod_resolvent_modes_near-wall_large-scale_Retau550} are very similar to those obtained in figure \ref{fig:f_spod_resolvent_modes_near-wall_large-scale_Retau180}.
-The forcing modes of the resolvent without eddy viscosity are strongly localized around the critical layer for both structures, and this is not seen in the dominant forcing structure obtained using SPOD.
-The $\nu_T$-forcing mode is more spread in $y$, but has a structure that also differs from the dominant forcing obtained with SPOD.
-As commented before, despite the differences from the leading forcing SPOD mode with the most amplified forcings from both resolvents, the intrinsic amplification mechanism leads to response modes that are in agreement with pressure SPOD modes, as seen in figure \ref{fig:p_spod_resolvent_modes_near-wall_large-scale_Retau550}.